 4. Strengthens their Bond of Trust with their Employers

 When employees are highly engaged, their sense of trust in their employers and business leaders is strengthened further.
 They also feel assured about their professional growth and development within the organization.
-This helps in eliminating their stress and concern about their future and their job security; they can work wholeheartedly towards the goals assigned to them.
+This helps in improving their job security; so they can work wholeheartedly towards the goals assigned to them.

-This, in turn, helps in driving productivity and quality through employee engagement for the organization.
+This, in turn, helps in driving productivity and quality for the business through employee engagement.

 5. Reduces Employee Turnover Rate

 One of the most significant ways in which employee engagement impacts quality and productivity, is by reducing the turnover rate.
-As the employees feel happy and satisfied with their work and workplace, they are less likely to seek other job options.
+Employees who feel happy and satisfied with their work and work environment, are less likely to seek other job options.

-This minimizes any chances of disruption in business workflow and workforce efficiency so that the business productivity and quality remain consistent.
+This minimizes chances of disruption in the business operations so that the productivity and quality remain consistent.

 Most organizations find the task of maximizing employee engagement to be challenging.
-They are tasked with developing engagement methods and strategies that are tailored to match the unique needs and motivations of their individual employees.
+They need to develop strategies that are tailored to match the unique needs and motivations of their individual employees.

 In this context, keeping the following key points that impact employee engagement in mind can prove really beneficial: